-In the core curriculum of the BEP program instruction is provided by what we at Royal Roads call ‘scholar practitioners’ which means they are both full informed of the latest research and developments in their fields, but also actively engaged in practice in the public or private sectors.
-They bring their deep industry knowledge directly into the classroom to enhance and inform the material provided to link learning to real world solutions.
+In the core curriculum of the BEP, program instruction is provided by what we at Royal Roads call ‘scholar practitioners’ which means they are both fully informed of the latest research and developments in their fields, but also actively engaged in practice in the public or private sectors.
+They bring their deep industry knowledge directly into the classroom to enhance and inform the material provided to link learning to real-world solutions.
 The core curriculum includes courses in communication skills, public policy formulation and environmental law directly addressing many of those key skills sought after by employers.

-The area of sustainability is one which is growing rapidly.
-As ECO Canada’s research shows, in 2016 18% of all Canadian organisations had at least one sustainability professional, and 46% of those that didn’t planned to hire one in the future.
+The area of sustainability is one that is growing rapidly.
+As ECO Canada’s research shows, in 2016 18% of all Canadian organizations had at least one sustainability professional, and 46% of those that didn’t plan to hire one in the future.
 Sustainability officers require knowledge that connects environmental, social and economic understanding – and the BEP program is designed to do just that.

 Dr Christopher Ling